Simon-Will/DependencyBasedSemantics/README.md

 NLTK 3.0

+###algorithm.sh
+We recommend using our bash script in order to avoid dependency errors.
+Start it on the command line and run ./algorithm.sh test/conll/<filename>

 ####normalize.py

+This module is only needed if you intend to add new data to or test directory.
-Start by using normalize.py to normalize the input sentences in order to avoid unfortunate coordination of phrases.
+Use normalize.py to normalize the input sentences in order to avoid unfortunate coordination of phrases.
 This script takes one sentence in conll06-format as input parameter and returns the normalized sentence.

 example: